inductio/js-design-patterns/README.md

 ### How to use (demo)

-Import or require Observer and Subject classes and run this demo code:
+Import or require Component, DecoratorA and DecoratorB classes and run this demo code:

 ```
     function decoratorInit() {